U.S. evaluating Syria chemical weapons charges

 The United States has been concerned that the Assad government would consider using chemical weapons as it becomes "increasingly beleaguered and finds its escalation of violence through conventional means inadequate," Carney said.
 "This is a serious concern."

-He said the U.S. position was still that it was supplying only non-lethal aid to the Syrian opposition.
+He said the U.S. position is still that it is supplying only non-lethal aid to the Syrian opposition.
 "Our position is and remains that we are not supplying lethal assistance to the opposition," Carney said.

-(Reporting by Tabassum Zakaria, David Alexander and Warren Strobel; Editing by Mohammad Zargham and Peter Cooney)
+(Reporting by Tabassum Zakaria and David Alexander; Editing by Eric Beech and Mohammad Zargham)